tonethar/IGME-330-Master/notes/HW-algorithmic-botany.md

 - Convert some of the ["magic numbers"](https://en.wikipedia.org/wiki/Magic_number_(programming)#Unnamed_numerical_constants) (unnamed literals like the radius of the drawn dot, and the fps of the app) to variables or constants
 - Crank up the framerate - can you get the FPS to 120?
-- Come up with something cool:
+- Come up with something cool - here are some ideas, or come up with your own:
-  - change the values of `c` and `divergence`, one at a time:
+  - change the values of `c` and `divergence`, one at a time, and see what happens:
   - in `loop()`, slowly ramp up the values of  `c` and `divergence`, and of the radius of the florets
   - periodically clear the screen and start over
   - draw a flower wherever the user clicks on the screen